Garfield Park Conservatory Spring Flower Show

 The Conservatory’s eight themed and multifaceted display houses are: Palm House, Fern Room, Sugar from the Sun, Elizabeth Morse Genius Children’s Garden, Aroid House, Desert House, Horticulture Hall and The Show House.
 The outdoor gardens include a city garden, a sensory garden, a labyrinth, lily pools and a demonstration garden.

 Most recently, the Garfield Park Conservatory sustained catastrophic damage from a hail storm that swept through the area in June, 2011, shattering 60 percent of the facility’s glass roof.
 The public display houses most affected by the damage include the historic Fern Room, Show House, and Desert House, along with the all 10 production greenhouses.
-Reconstruction and repairs are complete and all rooms have reopened.
+Reconstruction and repairs were completed in 2015 and all rooms have reopened.